 Brief Encounters on the Milky Way

-Brief Encounters on the Milky Way documents the peculiar encounters of an astronaut character walking on iconic Essex Road in East London.
-At once a mixed community and rapidly-gentrifying area, Essex Road witnesses daily routine and urban changes, absorbing solitary and collective actions tacitly and evidently.
-This astronaut character is elaborately dressed and bizarrely choreographed, evoking a sense of foreignness and otherness.
-On the one hand, he/she undoubtedly disturbs a number of random passengers on the street, in an almost hilarious way; yet on the other hand, various people find the ‘astronaut’ amusing and approachable, especially children and young adults.
-Switching between walking down the street and standing behind a large window front, the ‘astronaut’ appears to be a test of tolerance and openness towards something unusual, unfamiliar and unexpected.
+Brief Encounters on the Milky Way documents the encounters of an astronaut character walking on Essex Road in East London.
+Essex Road is a mixed community that witnesses rapid urban regenerations.
+This astronaut character, elaborately dressed and bizarrely choreographed, evokes a sense of foreignness and otherness.
+On the one hand, he/she undoubtedly disturbs several random passengers on the street, in an almost hilarious way; yet, on the other hand, various people find the ‘astronaut’ amusing and approachable, especially children and young adults.
+Switching between walking down the street and standing behind a large window front, the ‘astronaut’ appears to be a test of tolerance and openness towards something unusual, unfamiliar, and unexpected.

 The project is commissioned by Tintype Gallery, London and supported by Arts Council England.